GeoffCox/sterling-svelte/src/routes/components/treechevron/+page.md

 # TreeChevron

-A chevron indicating expanded/collapsed state for nodes in a Tree.
+A chevron indicating expanded/collapsed state for items in a Tree.

 ## Playground